Worlds First Covax Jab Injected As US Eyes J&J Rollout - UrduPoint

 Akufo-Addo received his AstraZeneca shot live on television along with his wife, while in neighbouring Ivory Coast a presidential spokesman got the country's first jab, also part of a Covax delivery.

-Ivory Coast received some 504,000 jabs from Covax, while Ghana got 600,000 that it will start to roll out this week.
+Ivory Coast received some 504,000 doses from Covax, while Ghana got 600,000 that it will start to roll out this week.

 "It is important that I set the example that this vaccine is safe by being the first to have it, so that everybody in Ghana can feel comfortable about taking this vaccine," the president said.

+World Health Organization chief Tedros Adhanom Ghebreyesus welcomed the first Covax shots.

+"It's encouraging to see health workers in lower-income countries starting to be vaccinated, but it's regrettable that this comes almost three months after some of the wealthiest countries started their vaccination campaigns," he said.

-India's Prime Minister Narendra Modi also got his coronavirus jab on Monday -- although a glitch in the online booking system meant thousands of others were turned away from hospitals nationwide.
+India's Prime Minister Narendra Modi also got vaccinated on Monday -- although a glitch in the online booking system meant thousands of others were turned away from hospitals nationwide.

 The J&J rollout comes as a boost to President Joe Biden's plan to beat back a virus that has killed more than half a million Americans, making the US the world's worst-hit nation.